anandijain/stream_list/README.md

 * open up kitchen scale and have microcontroller continuously log mass for sugar wash
 * custom clothes cyanotyping https://www.instagram.com/reel/DRS8Ue9krYy
 * fermet and purify lactic acid from milk or cabbage
+* use acetobacteria to turn a sugar wash into acetic acid
+* turn acetic acid into glacial

 ### bio
 * hardware building a home lab